kakisoft/slides/logistic-for-engineers-en/slide.md

 ---

-It is important to fucus on current chaotic environment and the workers who are busy with their daily task, and to explore more efficient method.
+It is important to focus on current chaotic environment and the workers who are busy with their daily task, and to explore more efficient method.

 ---